Act Locally » March 28, 2019

 Todd says LaGrange City Council changed part of its utility policy in July 2017 so that it no longer requires Social Security numbers.

 But the utility service forms, both paper and online, still ask for them.
 On February 13, when asked how to get water service without a Social Security number, one clerk told a visitor: “You can’t.”

 Flores-Maisonet calls the city’s policy change “a shell game” and adds that the city’s utility policy “still prohibit[s] any immigrant who cannot produce a U.S. form of [photo] identification” from obtaining service.

 Azadeh Shahshahani, legal and advocacy director for Project South, once counted 19 other Southern cities that deny undocumented people access to utilities to by requiring social security numbers and U.S.-issued IDs.
 So far, nine of them have changed or are in the process of changing their policies.

 “Water is a human right,” she says.
 These policies violate not only federal law but also international human rights laws.

 In Emilio’s case, his landlord agreed to keep his own name on the utilities and show Emilio the monthly bill before charging his family.
 But that trusting relationship with a landlord can be rare, Flores-Maisonet says.
 For undocumented LaGrange residents, “Where you can live is limited.
 And [depending on] where you live, you [perhaps are at] a greater risk of being exploited economically.”

 The coalition’s case was thrown out when the judge ruled that the matter did not fall under the Fair Housing Act, but the lawsuit is on appeal.
 “My wife would always say that maybe we would never see the fruit,” Emilio says.
 “But maybe our children will.”

-Allison Salerno is an independent writer and audio producer based in Athens, Ga.
+Allison Salerno is an independent print reporter and audio producer based in Athens, Georgia.

 if you like this, check out: